ihcsim/kubernetes-terraform-secured/README.md

 The number of Kubernetes workers can be altered using the `k8s_workers_count` Terraform variable.

-All communications between the API Server, etcd, Kubelet and clients such as Kubectl are secured with TLS certs.
-The certificates and private keys are declared in the `k8s-master.tf` and `k8s-workers` files.
-The CSRs used to generate the certificate are also found in the same files.
-Since the Controller Manager and Scheduler resides on the same host as the API Server, they can communicate with the API Server via its insecure network interface.

 The API Server is started with the following admission controllers:

 1. NamespaceLifecycle